ddlanf/MyUsedCarSalesman-api-auth-heroku-config/README.md

 Website Link: [https://myusedcarsalesman.now.sh](https://myusedcarsalesman.now.sh)

 ## Core Features
-This is an express server, which serves the back-end of Myusedcarsalesman App.
+This an express server used in "Myusedcarsalesman" App.
 The endpoints this API provides include the following.

 **/api/auth**
 - [POST] /login - login endpoint for users
 - [POST] /login - login endpoint for administers